 Word travels fast, and soon everyone in Generation 0 discovered just how flammable bug spray was.
-But, the person who discovered it the hard-way was Newton.
+But, the person who discovered it the hard-way was Chris.

-Newton took the top off of his bug spray and starts pouring it into the fire.
-To Newton's amusement, the fire got bigger.
-To Newton's horror, the fire started to climb the stream of bug spray being poured out.
-The flame climbed higher and higher and Newton freaked and dropped the whole bug spray container into the fire.
+Chris took the top off of his bug spray and starts pouring it into the fire.
+To Chris's amusement, the fire got bigger.
+To Chris's horror, the fire started to climb the stream of bug spray being poured out.
+The flame climbed higher and higher and Chris freaked and dropped the whole bug spray container into the fire.
 In a poof, the fire got bigger for a short period of time before returning to the its original, pre-bug-spray size.

-After we realized Newton was okay, we all started laughing.
-But, that wouldn't be the first incident with Newton and bug spray.
+After we realized Chris was okay, we all started laughing.
+But, that wouldn't be the first incident with Chris and bug spray.

 A lot of Pain

 Its all fun and games until someone gets hurt.

 We were all in a tent, and Chris was playing with a can of bug spray (I don't remember if this was before or after his fire incident.
 For all I know, maybe he a stash of them).
 I don't remember the exact string of events that happened, but it ended with Chris making a (bad) joke and sprayed the bug spray inside of the tent.
 But... the spray ended up in my face, and got in my eye.

 It hurt.
 It hurt a lot.
 DARN IT Chris!
 I ran out and ran into Mr. M and said that I got bug spray in my eye.
 He chuckled and said its not the first time its happened in the troop.
 It happened to one of the older scouts the previous year.
 He brought me over the latrine and I washed my eye out.
 I never had to flush my eye out before; it was an odd sensation, and I hope I never need to experience it again.

 So with that, we were done playing with bug spray.

 So that is our saga with bug spray during our third year at summer camp.
 It was fun, but for all of the wrong reasons.